jacobpclouse/Online-Security-System/README.md

 - one run with all windows pcs, all webcam streams first, have client 1 join, then client 2 join, client 1 leave then client 1 join back, client 2 leave, then try streaming vides
 - then do another test but this have one of the clients be a linux pc (otherwise same procedure as above)
 - then another were the server is a linux pc (otherwise same procedure as above)

+## Bugs:
+- Currently looks like the start and stop times are not written correctly (videos that are minutes long are only logged as being seconds long)